Designed data sync experiences that help recruiters understand, trust, and recover from automated background processes across multiple data sources.

 Web platform with seamless mobile responsiveness.

-The UI implementation translated trust-first UX decisions into a clear, predictable interface that reflected the structure, source, and state of underlying data.
-Rather than presenting candidate profiles as a single flattened record, the experience surfaced sync status, match confidence, and control points so recruiters could reason about data accuracy before taking action.
+I translated the trust-first UX approach into a clear, predictable UI that reflects the source, structure, and state of multi-source candidate data.
+Instead of flattening everything into one profile, the interface makes sync status, match confidence, and decision points visible, so recruiters can assess data accuracy before taking action.

-• Data state and source were visible rather than abstracted away
+• Data state and source are visible (nothing “hidden behind” the UI)

 • Automation was optional, reversible, and transparent